gaultier/blog/addressing_cgo_thousand_cuts_one_at_a_time.md

 ok  	cgo/app	0.003s
 ```

 So...that works, and also: that's annoying boilerplate that no one wants to have to write.
-And if you're feeling smug, thinking your favorite LLM will do the right thing for you, I can tell you I tried and the LLM generated the wrong version with the test trying to use Cgo directly.
+And if you're feeling smug, thinking your favorite LLM will do the right thing for you, I can tell you I tried and the LLM generated the wrong thing, with the test trying to use Cgo directly.

-My recommendation:
+*My recommendation:*

 - Test the C code in C directly (or Rust, or whatever language it is)
 - There is some glue code sometimes that is only useful to the Go codebase, and that's written in C. In that case wrap each C utility function in a Go one and write a Go test, hopefully it's not that much.

-My ask to the Go team: let's allow the use of Cgo in tests.
+*My ask to the Go team:* let's allow the use of Cgo in tests.

 ## The Go compiler does not detect changes